xznhj8129/uav_protocol_experiments/meshed/README.md

 ## Planned Features:
 - Mesh/Swarm Architecture: Explicit support for routing in a multi-hop mesh network
 - Uses Msgpack for simple binary packing and maximum byte efficiency
-- Cursor-on-Target (CoT) Support: Dedicated support for CoT events to enable situational awareness
+- Cursor-on-Target (CoT) Support: Dedicated support for CoT
 - Optional Authentification and Security
 - MAVLink and MSP support